cj-dfinity/guides/CanisterUpgrade.md

   stable var state : Text
 };
 ```
 In this case the the current Int value will be lost.
 One way to avoid the data loss when changing the data types is to keep the original variable, and create a new variable for the new data type.
-This way the original data will not be lost due to canister upgrades
+This way the original data will not be lost due to canister upgrades.